 The Foundation provides clients with access to diverse investment options, allowing for the opportunity to strengthen and grow their charitable assets.
-Clients can choose from a diversified portfolio of fixed income, large cap, small cap, international and alternative investment vehicles.
-Through expert investment management and economies of scale, participating funds have the opportunity for broad diversification and access to managers that would traditionally be unavailable or cost-prohibitive due to individual fund size.
-The investment managers are selected and monitored by the Foundation's Investment Committee.
+Clients can choose from a range of investment strategies, each with its own investment objectives involving risk, return, investment horizon and level of active versus passive manager.
+Through sound investment management and economies of scale, participating funds have the opportunity for broad diversification and access to managers that would traditionally be unavailable or cost-prohibitive due to individual fund size.